 Agénor M, Bailey Z, Krieger N, Austin SB, Gottlieb BR.
 Exploring the cervical cancer screening experiences of black lesbian, bisexual, and queer women: the role of patient-provider communication.
 Women & Health.
 DOI: 10.1080/03630242.2015.1039182.
 Available at: http://www.tandfonline.com/eprint/TjmtUeKFjzmWGjRZd4NW/full.

-7. Bessett D, Prager J, Havard J, Murphy D, Agénor M, Foster A. Barriers to contraceptive access after health care reform: experiences of young adults in Massachussetts.
-Women’s Health Issues (in press).
+Bessett D, Prager J, Havard J, Murphy DJ, Agénor M, Foster AM.
+Barriers to contraceptive access after health care reform: experiences of young adults in Massachusetts.
+Women’s Health Issues 2015:25;91-96.

-1. Agénor M. What are the numbers?
+Agénor M. What are the numbers?
 The epidemiology of cancer by sexual orientation and gender identity.
-In U Boehmer and E Ronit (Eds.), Cancer and the LGBT community: unique perspectives from risk to survivorship.
-2014.
-New York: Springer.
-Forthcoming.
+In U Boehmer and E Ronit (Eds.), Cancer and the LGBT Community: Unique Perspectives From Risk to Survivorship.
+New York: Springer, 2015.